Havoc-1/KPLIBMissionOpportunityFramework/README.md

 ## Acknowledgements

- - KP Liberation for the original mission framework we built on
+ - KillahPotatoes for the wonderful Liberation gamemode

  Testing and Suggesstions
  - DMCL